Viraj97-SL/Data-Mining-Analysis-of-Air-quality-with-Linear-Regression-and-Decision-Tree/README.md

 ## Requirements

-To run the code in the `notebooks/aqi_prediction.ipynb` file, you will need to have Python and the following libraries installed.
+To run the code in the `notebooks/Data Mining Assignment_ 23081013.ipynb` file, you will need to have Python and the following libraries installed.
 You can install these using pip:

 ```bash
 pip install -r requirements.txt